yast/yast.github.io/_posts/2024-02-08-year-of-agama.md

 - Agama
 ---

-At the end of 2023 we announced Agama 7 stating that version is the first protype we could consider to be (quoting ourselves) "functional enough", covering areas such as localization, network configuration, storage setup, authentication basis and some software selection.
+At the end of 2023 we announced Agama 7 stating that version is the first prototype we could consider to be (quoting ourselves) "functional enough", covering areas such as localization, network configuration, storage setup, authentication basis and some software selection.
 Now it's time to go deeper into every area... and we have a plan for that.